 Homelessness In The United States

 According to data as of 2018, U.S. homelessness still has high numbers on a single night.
 The National Alliance to End Homelessness says 552,830 people experienced homelessness.
-Of this number, 216,197 were people in families, and 362,163 were individuals.
-Families typically experience homelessness due to a financial crisis such as a medical emergency, death in the family, or a car accident.
+Of this number, 180,413 were people in families, and 372,417 were individuals.
+Families often experience homelessness due to a financial crisis.
+These can be a medical emergency, death in the family, or a car accident.
 Certain situations prevent families from keeping their homes.
 They usually need help to find jobs, housing, or assistance with rent.

 Approximately 15 percent of homeless people are homeless for long periods of time.
 The number of chronically homeless people in the U.S. has declined by 21 percent since 2010.
 Unfortunately, there are still plenty of people living on the streets or in shelters.
 These people could use your help, especially during the colder months in places like Detroit, Denver, or NYC.